 “No matter what side of the political spectrum you are on, we all want to believe that our political leaders have our best interest at heart.
 But with so much going on in today’s world, it can be hard to trust those who govern us.”
-“Here, I will discuss a few words every leader should say more often as well as tips for building trust from those they lead.”
+“Here, I will discuss a few words every leader should say more often and tips for building trust from those they lead.”

 Words Every Political Leader Should Say More Often to Build Trust

-- I will do my best, to be honest with you.
+- I will do my best to be honest with you.

 - I will try not to make promises that are impossible for me to keep